-Surrounded by two residences, the owner’s 1903 studio building, and a new four-story commercial office and gallery, Superball Court is an island of urban open space in Pittsburgh’s dense Bloomfield neighborhood.
-The challenges inherent in the design of this small courtyard encompassed logistics of accessibility, egress, trash removal and program.
-This is above all a landscape for the owner and adjacent buildings’ inhabitants to relax in, meet people, and traverse amongst plants and trees.
+Surrounded by two residences, the owner’s 1903 studio building, and a new four-story commercial office and gallery, Superball Court is an interstitial urban open space in Pittsburgh’s dense Bloomfield neighborhood.
+The challenges inherent in the design of this small courtyard encompassed logistics of accessibility, egress, and program.
+The resultant outdoor plaza invites lunch time conversations between artists, evening music, and the creation of a new creative hub, under the shade of sheltering limbs.

 The design weaves together themes of historic construction detail (brickwork), paving pattern inspiration from Simonds & Simonds’ Pittsburgh MCM projects, and the owner’s own visual and performance art research (past projects on the Super Ball, “Most Fantastic Ball Ever Created By Science!”) and investigation into the history of the Harlequin as representation of human condition (behaviorally and through visual representation of pattern).